iqbalgrewal23/portfolio/index.md

 # Welcome to My Portfolio

 Hello!
-I'm **[Your Name]**, a passionate developer.
+I'm Iqbal Singh, a passionate developer.
 Welcome to my personal portfolio website.
 Here you can find more information about me, my projects, and how to contact me.

 ## Table of Contents
 1. [About Me](#about-me)